beginning of content

 More information on blood tests and preparation is available in our Guide to blood testing.

-When and how will I get my results?
+When and how will I get my pathology test results?

 How long your results take will depend on the type of test you've had.

-Your doctor can tell you beforehand how long the results are likely to take.
-In most cases, it’s best to book an appointment with your doctor to discuss your test results.
+Your doctor should tell you beforehand when you can expect to receive your results.
+In most cases, it's best to book an appointment with your doctor to discuss your test results.

 The best person to help you understand your results is the doctor who ordered the test.
-This may be your doctor or a specialist doctor.
+This may be your GP or a specialist doctor.

 Resources and support